Learn · Tax

 From a bookkeeping standpoint, the goal is simple: facilitator-collected sales tax should never appear as revenue or profit.
 When you record an Amazon or eBay settlement, route any collected sales tax to a sales-tax liability account rather than to sales.
 If the facilitator both collects and remits the tax (so it never actually pays out to you), the cleanest treatment is to keep it off your income entirely, recording the collection and remittance as offsetting entries so the net effect on your books is zero.

 This is one of the recurring spots where marketplace bookkeeping goes wrong, because the tax is buried inside a netted settlement deposit.
-Splitting each settlement into gross sales, fees, refunds, and tax — rather than booking the lump deposit — is what keeps facilitator tax in its own lane.
-BeanHawk's settlement journals separate collected tax automatically, so it lands in a liability account and your revenue stays clean.
+Splitting each settlement into gross sales, fees, refunds, and tax, rather than booking the lump deposit, is what keeps facilitator tax in its own lane.
+It's also what makes your year-end 1099-K reconciliation possible, since the 1099-K reports gross volume that can include tax the platform collected.

 Frequently asked questions

-Is Amazon a marketplace facilitator?
+- Is Amazon a marketplace facilitator?

-Yes.
+- Yes.
 Amazon is a marketplace facilitator: it hosts third-party listings and processes payments, so under marketplace facilitator laws it collects and remits sales tax on most third-party sales on its platform.
 For those sales, Amazon handles the tax rather than the individual seller.

-Do I still have to collect sales tax if I sell on a marketplace?
+- Do I still have to collect sales tax if I sell on a marketplace?

-Generally not on the sales the marketplace facilitates in states with facilitator laws — the platform collects and remits for you.
+- Generally not on the sales the marketplace facilitates in states with facilitator laws; the platform collects and remits for you.
 But you may still owe sales tax on sales through your own channels (like your own website or Shopify store) where you have nexus, since the facilitator only covers its own marketplace sales.
 Rules vary by state.

-How do I record marketplace facilitator sales tax in my books?
+- How do I record marketplace facilitator sales tax in my books?

-Treat it as a pass-through, never as income.
+- Treat it as a pass-through, never as income.
 Record collected sales tax to a sales-tax liability account, and record the facilitator's remittance against that same liability.
 When the facilitator both collects and remits, keep the amounts off your revenue entirely as offsetting entries so the net effect on your profit is zero.

-Are eBay, Etsy, and Shopify marketplace facilitators?
+- Are eBay, Etsy, and Shopify marketplace facilitators?

-eBay and Etsy are marketplace facilitators and collect and remit sales tax on their sellers' behalf where required.
-Shopify is generally not a marketplace facilitator — it's a platform you use to run your own store, so sales tax responsibility on Shopify sales typically stays with you.
+- eBay and Etsy are marketplace facilitators and collect and remit sales tax on their sellers' behalf where required.
+Shopify is generally not a marketplace facilitator; it's a platform you use to run your own store, so sales tax responsibility on Shopify sales typically stays with you.
 Always confirm the current treatment for each channel.

-Does marketplace facilitator tax mean I owe no sales tax at all?
+- Does marketplace facilitator tax mean I owe no sales tax at all?

-No. It means the facilitator handles tax on the sales it facilitates in covered states.
+- No. It means the facilitator handles tax on the sales it facilitates in covered states.
 You may still have registration or filing obligations in some states, and you remain responsible for tax on non-marketplace sales where you have nexus.
 Thresholds and rules differ by state and change, so verify the current requirements where you sell.

 Keep learning